 The highest points or unusual issues are discussed below.

 - Special Effects (0-60).
 Separating boosters, radio control devices, prelaunch smoke/motor, ejecting satellites, deploying shield, scale launcher, gliding recovery, or other special effect.
 Special effects may only emulate the actions of the prototype.
 Maximum of 15 points per effect.
+Simple effects (like prelaunch smoke) will not be scored as highly as complex effects (SRM jettison, etc.).

 - Staging (0-60).
 Add 30 points for each successful stage separation.
 No points for a single stage model.